Days after suing Trump, Stormy Daniels coming to South Florida

 Daniels, whose real name is Stephanie Clifford, will appear on Friday and Saturday night at the club.

-Since The Wall Street Journal reported about the $130,000 payment, Daniels has been appearing at strip clubs across the county, including one in Palm Beach County.
-Her "Make America Horny Again Tour" has mostly winked at her connection to Trump.
+Since The Wall Street Journal reported about the $130,000 payment, Daniels has been appearing at strip clubs across the county, including one scheduled for April in Palm Beach County.
+Her "Make America Horny Again" tour has mostly winked at her connection to Trump.

 Copyright 2018 by WPLG Local10.com - All rights reserved.